ClonedOne/c1-dotfiles/README.md

             \\

-This repo will contain the configuration files I use in my laptop.
+This repo contains the configuration files I use in my unix machines.
+I will try to keep it as simple as possible and add only the bare minimum absolutely necessary to survive. ^_^

-https://www.gnu.org/software/stow/
+The usage of GNU Stow is recommanded. https://www.gnu.org/software/stow/